inspr/core-legacy/doc/schamas_and_types.md

 ## Defining a Schema

 Defining a type for a Channel is quite simple.
-To show how to define a ChannelType and a Schema for it, consider the following Channel:
+To show how to define a Channel Type and a Schema for it, consider the following Channel:

 ```yaml
 kind: channel